KannonZenetism/zenetism-field-physics/zenetism/MP04_intelligence_and_ecology_ch7-8.md

 #### Note on Mirrors and the Nature of Reflection

 In the early unfolding of this work,
-the term "mirror" was used
+the term "mirror" was adopted
 to describe the act of reflection between beings.

 This was an oversight.